HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion-v-1-5/README.md

 * Fixed python insecurity in requirements.txt (pytorch-lightning).
 * Added an option to use HPU Graph API.
 * Added interactive mode for demonstrative purposes.
+* Changed verbosity level of transformers' logging to error to suppress insignificant warnings.

 ## Known Issues
 * When `--use_hpu_graph` flag is not passed to the script, the progress bar might present misleading information about the execution status.